trilemma-dev/SwiftAuthorizationSample/README.md

 The exact steps for this may differ in future versions of Xcode.
 As of Xcode 13:

 1. Open your project's `xcodeproj` file
-2. Select your application's target
+2. Select your app's target
 3. Switch to the Build Phases tab
 4. Create a Copy Files Phase
 5. Set the Destination as "Wrapper"
 6. Set the Subpath to "Contents/Library/LaunchServices"
-7. Add the helper tool product, for example "com.apple.Mail.helper"
+7. Add the helper tool product, for example "com.example.SwiftAuthorizationApp.helper"
 8. Make sure "Code Sign on Copy" is checked

 #### Build Variables
 This sample relies on build variables to satisfy several of these requirements.
-You will need to set these build variables in three different places: for the whole project, for the app target, and for the helper tool target.
+You will need to set these build variables for three different places:

+ - the project
+ - the app target
+ - the helper tool target

 The sample uses `xcconfig` files; however, you may do this using your `xcodeproj` file's Build Settings sections if you prefer.
 If you would like to use `xcconfig` files, but are unfamiliar with them then read through this